VarunArora14/HyDe-Gemini-RAG-learn/Readme.md

 As per the beliow image, **we send user query to LLM to generate a response and then do similarity search on vector DB on that response to get k similar documents.**

-This generating hypothetical documents is the HyDe where we make the search better by doing simialrity search from the LLM answer from it's own knowledge(in code referred to as `getWebResponseLLM`) and NOT from the user question.
+This generating hypothetical documents is the HyDe where we make the search better by doing similarity search from the LLM answer from it's own knowledge(in code referred to as `getWebResponseLLM`) and NOT from the user question.

 The vector database has data from my personal notes from kubernetes and the code is compatible with any vector database you create.